The Last Impression: Why Discharge Can Shine or Fall Short

 Why This Matters

 Discharge is not the end of care.
 It is the beginning of recovery.
-When patients leave confident and supported, they are
+When patients leave feeling confident and supported, they are more likely to heal well.

 Your voice matters, and we are listening.